rpp34-fec-gainsboro/gainsboro-atelier/README.md

 # Atelier E-commerce App
 ####
 Our outdated client-facing retail web-portal has become significantly outdated and has been proven to be hurting sales numbers.
 Project Atelier comprises a complete redesign of the retail portal designed to address this concern and modernize the site.
 Our team built a complex webpage that interacts with an API, server, and four widgets made by four different people while being thoroughly tested to ensure the best outcome.
-We had the oppurtunity to use some technologies including React, Jest, HTML, CSS, Axios, Express and, hopefully to no suprise, Javascript!
+We had the oppurtunity to use some technologies including React, HTML, styled-components, Axios, and Express, hopefully to no suprise, Javascript!

 Our project includes the following modules: